-The Unitarian Universalist United Nations Office (UU-UNO) is the Unitarian Universalist Association’s representative at the UN.
-The UU-UNO is a membership organization of individuals, congregations and institutions in the United States and Canada dedicated to achieving a democratic world community.
+The Unitarian Universalist United Nations Office (UU@UN) is the Unitarian Universalist Association’s representative at the UN.
+The UU@UN is a membership organization of individuals, congregations and institutions in the United States and Canada dedicated to achieving a democratic world community.
 It is committed to peace, freedom and environmental responsibility, as well as social, civil and economic justice for all.

-For more information on the UU-UNO, please go to the UUA’s United Nations Page.
+For more information on the UU@UN, please go to the UUA’s United Nations Page.

-The CUC, in partnership with the UU-UNO, is moving forward in United Nations activities.
+The CUC, in partnership with the UU@UN, is moving forward in United Nations activities.
 The CUC has a CUC-UN Advisory Council to provide policy advice to the CUC on United Nations activities, and to coordinate the activities of envoys for congregations.
-These forward-looking initiatives are a result of the CUC – UU-UNO Partnership Agreement renewed in 2017.
+These forward-looking initiatives are a result of the CUC – UU@UN Partnership Agreement renewed in 2017.

 CUC – UN Advisory Council

 The CUC-UN Advisory Council creates policy on UN activities among Canadian congregations, and supports the CUC in developing and strengthening the network of UN envoys in congregations, and in its UN and UU@UN related outreach and communication to constituents, donors and others.

 Read the Terms of Reference for the CUC-UN Advisory Council.
 The New CUC-UNO Advisory Council has been formed, and is looking for more participation and membership.
 Please contact email@example.com for more information.